Ga-68 Dotatate Scan

 How do I read the results of the scan report?

-Following the scan, the images are processed by a computer and read by a nuclear medicine physician.
+After the scan, the computer makes the images and they are read by a nuclear medicine doctor.
 A report is made with the results.

 Radiology reports follow a standard outline, no matter where they are done.
 Radiologists report both normal and abnormal findings.
 For this reason, it is very important to go over the results with your provider.

-• The first paragraph often has the technical information about the scan (for example, how much radiolabeled octreotide was given, whether the whole body was scanned, etc.).
+- The first paragraph often has information about the scan (for example, how much radiolabeled octreotide was given, if the whole body was scanned, and so on).

-• The middle paragraphs describe the findings, both normal and abnormal.
-Because reports are written for other medical professionals, the words used can be hard to understand.
+- The middle paragraphs describe the findings, both normal and abnormal.
+Since reports are written for other medical professionals, the words used can be hard to understand.

-• Following the detailed results above, an “impression” often follows.
+- Following the detailed results above, an “impression” is often made.
 The impression is an overview of the findings.
-You should talk about the results with your care provider.